epitomecl/p5avatar-mapping/README.md

 Call GET request SIGNUP
 ```

-### Steps for create an basic workplace with one category and 6 layers
+### Steps for create an basic workplace with one canvas and 6 layers

 ```
 Call POST request LOGIN